Master Deed, Bylaws, and Amendments

 - Occupancy Restrictions

 This document is pulled directly from the master deed and placed here simply for brevity and ease of access.
 Therefore, it should NOT be regarded as a comprehensive (or even up to date) list of our occupancy restrictions.
 Please be aware that amendments to the master deed can and do alter these restrictions.
-For a comprehensive list of all of our bylaws (including occupancy restrictions), please refer to the master deed and all of its amendments. - Enforcement Policy – July 2019
+For a comprehensive list of all of our bylaws (including occupancy restrictions), please refer to the master deed and all of its amendments.

 - Application for Exterior Alteration

 Residents who wish to make alterations within their condominium unit (aka parcel of land) and yet outside of their home (including the exterior surface of the home) will often need to request permission from the condominium association board prior to doing so.
 The “Application for Exterior Alteration” shall be used to make such a request.
-A few examples of alterations that would require prior authorization are:- installation of a swimming pool
+A few examples of alterations that would require prior authorization are:

 - adding a deck